SangHunHan92/2K2K/README.md

 ## 2K2K Dataset
 * Consisting of 2,050 3D human models from 80 DSLR cameras.
-* Due to watermarking, the dataset will be released on June 16th.
+* Due to watermarking for the privacy issue, the dataset will be released on June 16th.
+Sorry for the late release.